accellera/uvm/tests/README.txt

 "uvm_test".

 The test must be ENTIRELY self-checking.
-If is is succesful, it MUST produce the string "TEST PASS" somewhere in its output log file.
+If is is succesful, it MUST produce the string "UVM TEST PASSED" somewhere in its output log file.
+If the string "UVM TEST FAILED" is seen anywhere in the output log file, the test is immediately declared a failure.

 The test may be module-based or program-based.